jugshaurya/showcase/mdx-blogs/stl.md

 ```

-- Note: All STL containers are passed by value.
-So make sure to use & in formal parameters in case you want to reflect changes done inside function into STL container.
+- Note: **All STL containers are passed by value**.
+So make sure to use `&` in formal parameters in case you want to reflect changes done inside function into STL container.

 ## Vector

 - Dynamic Size
 - Rich Library functions
-- Easy to know size via .size()
+- Easy to know size via `.size()`
 - No need to pass size to function
-- can be returned from array
+- Can be returned from function
 - Initialized with default values
-- can copy a vector to other via v1=v2
+- Can easily copy a vector to other via v1 = v2
-- passed by value to function. so if you want to modify the vector make sure to use & and make vector pass by reference.
+- Passed by value to function. so if you want to modify the vector make sure to use & and make vector pass by reference.

 ```cpp
 	vector<int> v;